LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 Paths can be either relative or full.
-Full paths always start with at least one slash, or in the case of Windows, may start with a drive letter designation (i.e. C:).
+Full paths always start with at least one slash, or in the case of Windows, may start with a drive letter designation (i.e. ``C:``).
 Full file paths are based from the file system root.
-When serving web requests under Lasso Server, the file system root defaults to the web document root as indicated by the web server for that request (IIS, Apache, etc.) or as set by the ``LASSOSERVER_DOCUMENT_ROOT`` web request variable.
+When serving web requests under Lasso Server, the file system root defaults to the web document root as indicated by the web server for that request (IIS, Apache, etc.) or as set by the :envvar:`LASSOSERVER_DOCUMENT_ROOT` web request variable.
 This applies to the current thread only.
 Any new threads will not inherit the request specific file system root.

 It is possible to escape the web document root and target the real file system root by using a full path with either a drive letter designation in the case of Windows, or by prefixing the path with two additional forward slashes.
-For example, ``//foo/bar`` and ``C:\foo\bar`` would both reference the same file on Windows, provided C: is the system drive.
+For example, :file:`//foo/bar` and :file:`C:\\foo\\bar` would both reference the same file on Windows, provided ``C:`` is the system drive.

-When not serving a web request, such as when running LassoStartup items or when running scripts through the ``lasso9`` command line tool, the file system root is set to the system's natural root which is ``/`` for UNIX-based systems or C:
-(for example) on Windows-based systems.
+When not serving a web request, such as when running LassoStartup items or when running scripts through the :program:`lasso9` command line tool, the file system root is set to the system's natural root which is ``/`` for UNIX-based systems or ``C:`` (for example) on Windows-based systems.

 Relative paths do not begin with a slash or drive designation and indicate a file or directory which is located based on the current working directory.
 During a web request, the current working directory is equal to the directory location of the currently active source file.
-For example, when processing a request for the file '/foo/bar.lasso', '/foo/' is the current working directory and a file with a relative path of 'baz.lasso' will be looked for as '/foo/baz.lasso'.
+For example, when processing a request for the file :file:`/foo/bar.lasso`, :file:`/foo/` is the current working directory and a file with a relative path of :file:`baz.lasso` will be looked for as :file:`/foo/baz.lasso`.
 To illustrate, consider the following three example files.
 Within the first two are tests checking for the existence of the next file.

 .. code-block:: none